Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Methods

-For completeness, we also show the numerically computed bare doublon-spin-spin and hole-spin-spin correlator for neareast neighbors in Fig.~\ref{fig:full_3point}a,c and compare with the connected correlators (panels b and d).
+For completeness, we also show in Fig.~\ref{fig:num_3point} the numerically computed bare doublon-spin-spin and hole-spin-spin correlator for neareast neighbors (panels e and f) and as well as the non-normalized, connected correlators (panels g and h).
 The bare correlator doublon-spin-spin is defined as the first term in Eq.~\ref{eq:connected-three-point-correlator} without subtracting out the disconnected terms (similarly for the bare hole-spin-spin correlator).
 We note that the bare doublon-spin-spin correlator shows a sign change on the going from low $U/t$ to large $U/t$ (similar to the spin-spin correlator).
 Whereas the connected correlator is positive for all dopings and interaction strengths, indicating that the local spin correlations added by doublons is always ferromagnetic for all $U/t > 0$.